Matt-Conrad/CXR_View_Classification/README.md

 The project can be split into 2 parts: a desktop application for training the algorithm and a deployable web API with an accompanying web UI for utilizing the trained algorithm.

 The desktop app is a Qt GUI application that guides the user through the training steps including: downloading the image set, unpacking it, storing the metadata, extracting the features, data labaling, cross-validation, and classifier training.
-The application is optimally coded in C++, Python, and a combined Python/C++ solution.
+The application is optimally coded in C++, Python, Go, and a combined Python/C++ solution.
 All implementations come with full logging and the Python implementation is equipped with a suite of pytest unit tests.

 The web API contains the trained model and accepts DICOM files to classify as either frontal or lateral and can be deployed either to the local machine, a local VM, or to AWS Elastic Beanstalk.
 The web API can be easily used with the complementary web UI.